stanislau-strelchanka/todo-mvc/README.md

 ```
 >Note: the URL may be different if you've made adjustments via the [HOST or PORT environment variables](#advanced-configuration).

 Start your app by running `npm start`, and start debugging in VS Code by pressing `F5` or by clicking the green debug icon.
-You can now write code, set breakpoints, make changes to the code, and debug your newly modified code—all from your editor.
+You can now write code, set breakpoints, make changes to the code, and debug your newly modified code—All from your editor.

 Having problems with VS Code Debugging?
 Please see their [troubleshooting guide](https://github.com/Microsoft/vscode-chrome-debug/blob/master/README.md#troubleshooting).